emilianavt/BVHTools/README.md

-﻿BVH Tools for Unity
+BVH Tools for Unity
 ===================

-This package provides a component to record motion data of avatars in BVH format files.
-A second component allows loading such files as (legacy) animation clips back into Unity.
+BVH Tools for Unity let you record and export motion data from avatars or skeletons to BVH files so they can be edited with Blender or other programs.
+The included animation loading component makes it possible import BVH files into Unity at runtime.

 ## Recording